-He ultimately become group chief executive officer of global bank Barclays, before leaving in 2015 during a turbulent time and setting up fintech company 10x Future Technologies.
+He ultimately became group chief executive officer of global bank Barclays, before leaving in 2015 and setting up fintech company 10x Future Technologies.

 In an interview for Westpac Wire’s podcast series, he discusses the challenges and opportunities facing banks, the massive technological advances changing the world, leadership, politics and his love of Miles Davis.

 “I’ve got incredibly eclectic tastes.
 I like everything from rock to blues, jazz, country…if I’ve got a big speech to give then maybe I’ll listen to something incredibly up tempo,” he says.